 - All lessons include vocabulary lists (found on the Assignment Resources tab of a lesson), and this section outlines how to pre-teach this vocabulary before students listen to the podcast.
 Students can explore digital flash cards and/or fill in the Vocabulary List Organizer to familiarize themselves with key words before listening to the story.

 - Every ELD lesson includes paired videos (found above the blue audio bar), which we recommend watching before listening to help build background.
 Videos may include English captions or Spanish subtitles, depending on student needs.
+Lessons also include multiple pictures, which you can access via the image carousel under the lesson picture.

 - Throughout the ELD Teacher’s Guide, there are “differentiation opportunities” noted that offer suggestions to support students at different English proficiency levels.